top of page

 How Many BJJ Classes for First Stripe?

 A common questions new students ask is how many classes they need to take to earn stripes or belts.
-This question assumes that merely showing up to class is the only thing needed to earn a stripe.
+This question assumes that merely showing up to class is the only thing needed to earn BJJ White Belt Stripes.
 Stripes measure ability, not attendance.
 While showing up to class regularly is necessary (if not the most important thing) to get a stripe, actually being able to perform the techniques against resisting opponents is what earns you a stripes.

 White Belt with Black Stripe